mariomaibrahim/LMS-Project/README.md

 ## Screenshots

-> Replace these with your actual screenshots or animated GIFs from the application.
+> Images from inside the app

 | Dashboard | Assignments |
 |----------|-------------|